Stéphane Antiga

 Stéphane Antiga (born 3 February 1976) is a French professional volleyball coach and former player.
 He was a member of the France national team from 1998 to 2010, and a participant in the Olympic Games Athens 2004.
-He serves as head coach for the Polish PlusLiga team, LUK Lublin.
+He serves as head coach for the Polish Tauron Liga team, LUK Lublin.

 Personal life

 Antiga was born in Suresnes, Hauts-de-Seine, France.
 He has a wife Stephanie.
 They have two children – a son Timothy and a daughter Manoline.

 As PGE Skra Bełchatów player, 2009–10 PlusLiga season.

 Antiga as Poland's head coach during the 2014 World Championship.

 Career as player

 Club

 In his career he has played for the teams of Paris UC (France), Paris Volley, Bre Banca Lannutti Cuneo, Portol Palma de Mallorca, Skra Bełchatów and Delecta Bydgoszcz.
 In April 2013, he signed a contract to return to PGE Skra Bełchatów.
 After winning gold medal of 2014 Polish Championship with club from Bełchatów he ended his career as a player.